Machine Learning For Dummies - Luca Massaron - E-Book

 (almost at the moment it happens, but with a slight delay, sometimes so short that a human won’t notice, but the computer can).

-The ability to act upon requests from a user in some physical form.
+The ability to perceive the environment and act upon it, sometimes in a physical form.

 In fact, you might be surprised to find that the number of disciplines required to create an AI is huge.
 Consequently, this book exposes you to only a portion of what an AI contains.
 However, even the machine learning portion of the picture can become complex because understanding the world through the data inputs that a computer receives is a complex task.
 Just think about all the decisions that you constantly make without thinking about them.
 For example, just the concept of seeing something and knowing whether you can interact successfully with it can become a complex task.